+Existing change generation models~\cite{changen,zang2024ChangeDiff,changen2} follow the pipeline of Figure~\ref{figs:teaser}(a), which synthesizes changes by modifying spatial conditions, achieving the generation of event-driven changes.
+However, without cross-temporal modeling, they are unable to synthesize temporal dynamics.
+Therefore, these paradigms are ill-suited for handling this asynchronous, dual-natured generation.

+To address this challenge, we propose ChangeBridge, a Drift-Asynchronous Diffusion Bridge designed to model this heterogeneous evolution.
+Instead of starting from pure noise, ChangeBridge directly bridges the pre-event and post-event states.
+Its architecture consists of three key modules: (a) composed bridge initialization, which starts the process from a composed pre-event state that coherently merges the pre-event background with the control-driven foreground; (b) asynchronous drift diffusion, which introduces a pixel-wise drift map to assign different evolution magnitudes to the foreground (high drift) and background (low drift); and (c) drift-aware denoising, where the denoising network is explicitly conditioned on this drift map to guide the differential reconstruction.

+Functionally, ChangeBridge can generate realistic post-event images from a given pre-event image, allowing flexible multimodal event controls such as coordinate texts, instance layouts, or semantic masks.
+We evaluate two variants of ChangeBridge, utilizing three multimodal controls, on four datasets and compare their performance against six baselines.
+We demonstrate its effectiveness for future scenario simulation, and as a powerful data engine for downstream tasks, including change captioning and various forms of change detection.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose ChangeBridge, a cross-spatiotemporal generative model, synthesizing post-event images based on given pre-event imagery and multimodal control signals. \item We design a conditional spatiotemporal diffusion bridge, directly modeling structured and controllable spatiotemporal generation trajectories. \item ChangeBridge supports future scenario simulation in remote sensing, and can serve as a generative data augmentation tool for change detection tasks. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We first introduce the task of conditional spatiotemporal image generation in remote sensing, simulating realistic future scenarios under multimodal controls. \item We propose ChangeBridge, a drift-asynchronous spatiotemporal diffusion bridge generative model, enabling conditions on instance layouts, semantic masks, and coordinate texts. \item We demonstrate that ChangeBridge can serve as a powerful generative data engine, significantly improving downstream change detection performance.